 I found a recipe recently for Butternut Squash Ravioli, drizzled with a browned butter and sage sauce.
 I love to make homemade ravioli, and thought this would be a great recipe to try.
-So I make it… and we really enjoyed it!
+So I made it… and we really enjoyed it!

 A couple of years ago a dear friend of ours made a similar dish for us, with a different style of pasta, and I really liked it!
 The creaminess of the butternut squash combined with the flavor of Parmesan cheese and a touch of nutmeg in the ravioli was amazing… AND I loved the easy browned butter sauce (with only TWO ingredients!) that covered the pasta.
 So that is why I started searching for a similar sounding recipe… and that is how I stumbled upon this one on Pinterest!